dougbutner/web-4/README.md

 ___
 # GeoSocial Harmonic Layers

 Collaborative social environments are always happening everywhere humans live.
 Currently, we are both realizing the vast differences in ways to live, as well as what direction we should be facing to grow.
-It has become apparent the growth of humanity is skewed, away from the social, and towards the technological
+Human growth in thepast few centuries has been focused on technologicla improvements rather than social improvements

  Now, we create these layers on websites and blockchains.